mendersoftware/mender-docs/03.Client-installation/08.Integration-checklist/docs.md

 Redundant (A/B) partitioning is a requirement for full rootfs updates.
-These steps will identify the partitions and check if they align with what is in the Mender Client configuration (`/var/lib/mender/mender.conf`).
+These steps will identify the partitions and check if they align with what is in the Mender Clients configuration (`/var/lib/mender/mender.conf`).

 !
-By default the Mender Client looks for [configuration in two locations](../07.Configuration-file/docs.md).
+By default the Mender Clients looks for [configuration in two locations](../07.Configuration-file/docs.md).
 One of those is `/var/lib/mender/mender.conf` which is - in the default case - a link to the persistent partition `/data/mender/mender.conf` and doesn't get overwritten during the rootfs update.
 We recommend keeping the backup of the `RootfsPartA/B` settings in `/var/lib/mender/mender.conf` as it is very rare that you need to change partition names as a result of an update.

 Please note that the output can vary depending on the actual device names or if you're using PARTUUIDs.